kuujo/vertigo/README.md

   }
 }
 ```

-In most cases, Vertigo's Jackson-based serializer will work with no custom
-configuration necessary.
-Vertigo's default serializer automatically serializes
-any basic fields (primitive types, strings, and collections), but Jackson annotations
-can be used to provide custom serialization of `JsonSerializeable` objects.

 ## Network Deployment and Clustering
 Vertigo provides its own cluster management framework on top of the Vert.x cluster.